iqbalrony/wp-customizer-icon/readme.txt

 = Is there way to add extra icon library  =

 Yes, there is an filter hook named WPCI_customizer_icons by which user can marge extra icons class.

+== Screenshots ==

+1. This screenshot one.
+2. This screenshot two.
+3. This screenshot three.
+4. This screenshot four.